-Regulatory Base - Parameters
+Regulatory Base - Parameters J

-Both the diesel fuel standard EN 5901 and the biodiesel standard EN 142141 define requirements for the fuel depending on the climate.
+Both the diesel fuel standard EN 590 and the biodiesel standard EN 14214 define requirements for the fuel depending on the climate.
 The climatic requirements are defined in the national annex on the basis of meteorological data and provide the requirements for a summer and a winter class as well as two intermediate classes.

-The Cold Filter Plugging Point (CFPP, EN 1161) is defined as a requirement for diesel fuel as well as for biodiesel as pure fuel (B100) and as blend component for diesel fuel.
+The cold filter plugging point (CFPP, EN 116) is defined as a requirement for diesel fuel as well as for biodiesel as pure fuel (B100) and as blend component for diesel fuel.
 The CFPP is considered a measure of cold filterability.
-A sample is cooled in 1 °C steps and sucked through a filter.
+A sample is cooled in 1 °C-steps and sucked through a filter.
 If the sample is no longer filterable within 60 seconds, the limit of filterability is reached.

-In addition, for biodiesel as a blend component for diesel fuel, the Cloud Point (CP, EN 230151) is defined.
-The Cloud Point indicates the temperature at which the first precipitates ("clouds") form in a clear, liquid product when cooled under specified test conditions.
+In addition, for biodiesel as a blend component for diesel fuel, the cloud point (CP, EN 23015) is defined.
+The cloud point indicates the temperature at which the first precipitates ("clouds") form in a clear, liquid product when cooled under specified test conditions.
 (Detailed information on the two parameters can also be found in the leaflet Biodiesel Analytics.)

-The following table lists the limit values for CFPP and CP for B100 and biodiesel as blend component, which apply in Germany depending on the period:
+The following table lists the limit values for CFPP and CP for B100 and biodiesel as blend component, which apply in Germany (according to DIN EN 14214) depending on the period:

-Period B100 (CFPP) FAME as blend component (CFPP/CP) 15.0430.09.
-0 °C 0 °C / 5 °C 01.1015.11. and 01.0314.04. -10 °C -5°C / 0 °C 16.11 28./29.02. -20 °C -10 °C / -3 °C
+Period B100 (CFPP) FAME as blend component (CFPP/CP) 15.04. - 30.09.
+0 °C 0°C/5°C 01.10. - 15.11. and 01.03. - 14.04. - 10 °C -5°C/0°C 16.11. - 28./29.02 - 20 °C - 10 °C / -3 °C

-The FAME used from April to September is also referred to as FAME zero.
+The FAME used from April to September also known as FAME zero.